ietf-wg-acme/acme/draft-ietf-acme-acme.md

 JWS objects sent in ACME requests MUST meet the following additional criteria:

-* The JWS MUST be encoded using UTF-8
 * The JWS MUST NOT have the value "none" in its "alg" field
 * The JWS MUST NOT have a MAC-based algorithm in its "alg" field
 * The JWS Protected Header MUST include the following fields: